mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 `demotion_sql_file` is ran on an old master during demotion to slave, before the old master starts replicating from the new master.
 The file is also ran before rejoining a standalone server to the cluster, as the standalone server is typically a former master server.
+When redirecting a slave replicating from a wrong master, the sql-file is not executed.

 Since the queries in the files are ran during operations which modify replication topology, care is required.
 If `promotion_sql_file` contains data